“Time is what we want most, but what we use worst.” ~William Penn

 We complain endlessly about how “busy” we are and how there’s “never enough time in the day.”

-We waste countless hours each day watching television, keeping up with “news”, scrolling through social media and skimming our favorite blogs just ‘one more time’ during the work day.
+We waste countless hours each day watching television, keeping up with “news” (especially with this Corona crisis), scrolling through social media and skimming our favorite blogs just ‘one more time’ during the work day.

 We no longer own our finite time on the planet.
 Our devices and distractions do.

 But this doesn’t have to be the case.

 You can reclaim ownership of your time no matter how crazy the world gets or how much things change.

 By implementing the four “secret tactics” I’m going to share below, you can work less, earn more, and find time to ‘do it all’.